gcyuan/diHMM-cpp/README.md

-# diHMM (Python/C++) working in progress
+# diHMM (C++/Python version)

 ## Note:
 This is the updated version of the diHMM model (Marco et al. 2017, Nat Comm).
 The original package was written in MATLAB and can be accessed at gcyuan/diHMM.
 In this updated version, we have increased computational efficiency in two major ways: 1.
-Implementing the code in C++ to increase computational speed.
+Implementing the code in C++ along with a Python wrapper to increase computational speed.
 2. To use an ensemble approach to aggregate information from multiple models each trained on a different sample.
 The details of these changes are described in (Kai et al. 2020 bioRxiv)

 ## Overview
 diHMM stands for Hierarchical Hidden Markov Model. diHMM is a computational method for finding chromatin states at multiple scales.
 The model takes as input a multidimensional set of histone modifications for several cell types and classifies the genome into a preselected number of nucleosome-level and domain-level hidden states.

-The original version (v1.0 beta) was led by Eugenio Marco, with assistance from Wouter Meuleman, Jialiang Huang, Luca Pinello, Manolis Kellis and Guo-Cheng Yuan.
-The method was implemented in MATLAB.
+The diHMM model was originally developed by Eugenio Marco, with assistance from Wouter Meuleman, Jialiang Huang, Luca Pinello, Manolis Kellis and Guo-Cheng Yuan.
+The method was originally implemented in MATLAB.
 The code and sample data are available at (https://github.com/gcyuan/diHMM).

-In this newer version (v1.0), the computational efficiency is siginificantly improved by implementing in C++.
+In this updated version, the computational efficiency is siginificantly improved by implementing in C++.
 Additional improvement is achieved by using an ensemble clustering approach.
-The development of this newer version was led by Stephanos Tsoucas and Yan Kai with assistance from Shengbao Suo and Guo-Cheng Yuan.
+The development of this newer version was led by Stephanos Tsoucas and Yan Kai with assistance from Shengbao Suo, Xuan Cao, and Guo-Cheng Yuan.

 **References:**
 Marco E*, Meuleman W*, Huang J*, Glass K, Pinello L, Wang J, Kellis M†, Yuan GC†.
 Multi-scale chromatin state annotation using a hierarchical hidden Markov model.
 Nature Commun.
 2017 Apr 7;8:15011. (https://www.nature.com/articles/ncomms15011)).